There's never been a better time to explore your own backyard.

 Sports comeback at Toronto Marriott City Centre Hotel

-True blue Blue Jays fans will be lining up for a chance to see our city’s beloved baseball team back in action when the time comes.
-But in the meantime, you can still get in on the summer baseball fun and be in the heart of downtown at the Toronto Marriott City Centre Hotel on Blue Jays Way.
+True Blue Jays fans will be lining up for a chance to see our city’s beloved baseball team.
+You can get in on the summer baseball fun and be in the heart of downtown at the Toronto Marriott City Centre Hotel on Blue Jays Way.

 Splurge at the St. Regis Hotel

 The St. Regis Hotel is one of Canada’s top luxury properties.
 With its swanky rooms (if you haven’t seen the Instagram pics of the bathtub with a view, look it up!) and the beautiful Louix Louis restaurant (where you can get a 13-layer chocolate King's Cake).

 Nothing says splurge like an entire spa day.
-The newly renovated and opened Iridium Spa is on the 31st floor of the St. Regis, a 1,400 sq m sanctuary with 14 treatment rooms, plush resting areas, spa butlers and some pretty impressive city views.
+The Iridium Spa is on the 31st floor of St. Regis, a 1,400 sq m sanctuary with 14 treatment rooms, plush resting areas, spa butlers and some pretty impressive city views.

-Outside of the hotel, keep the splurge going with a helicopter ride with Toronto Heli Tours or a private plane ride over Toronto’s skyline.
-You can even book a chance to drive a Lamborghini!
+Outside the hotel, keep the splurge going with a helicopter ride by Toronto Heli Tours or a private plane ride over Toronto’s skyline.
 Treat yourself (or a loved one) and make it an extra special occasion right here in Toronto.

 Explore the arts at the Bisha Hotel

-A Toronto staycation was made for art lovers and you can tell from the striking and artsy main door that the Bisha Hotel is your perfect canvas for an arts staycation.
-The Bisha, with rooms decked out in celebrity photographs (one floor is even designed by Lenny Kravitz), is in the heart of the Entertainment District, so you’re a hop, skip and jump from Toronto’s best museums, galleries and shopping.
+A Toronto staycation was made for art lovers.
+You can tell from the striking and artsy main door that the Bisha Hotel is your perfect canvas for an arts staycation.
+The Bisha, with rooms decked out in celebrity photographs (Lenny Kravitz even designed one floor), is in the heart of the Entertainment District.
+You’re only a hop, skip and jump away from Toronto’s best museums, galleries and shopping.